-WA Active Mobility Strategy
+WA Active Travel Strategy

-What is active mobility?
+What is active travel?

-About the WA Active Mobility Strategy
+About the WA Active Travel Strategy

-- capture the strategic direction from relevant State Government agencies and partner organisations and seek to focus outcomes;
+- capture the strategic direction from relevant State Government agencies and partner organisations and seek to focus outcomes

 - outline how progress will be measured and outcomes evaluated.